maid51play/butler/README.md

 Those affiliated with 5.1 Play who are interested in contributing to the codebase outside of the ご主人様OK label should contact **Midori** directly on discord.
 In addition to the content of this readme, she can provide the additional resources necessary to get started!

 We are doing our best to clearly explain our contribution guidelines to avoid contributors doing unnecessary duplicate work or contributing to stale issues which are no longer being prioritized or are lacking appropriate levels of detail.
-Failure to follow the contribution guidelines below may result in your PR being closed, which would make all of us extremely sad! ｡ﾟ(*´□`)ﾟ｡ To avoid this, following the contribution guidelines closely and tagging @MeganeMidori before starting development work is best! ヾ(＾-＾)ノ
+Failure to follow the contribution guidelines below may result in your PR being closed, which would make all of us extremely sad! ｡ﾟ(*´□`)ﾟ｡ To avoid this, following the [contribution guidelines][contributor-workflow] closely and tagging @MeganeMidori before starting development work is best! ヾ(＾-＾)ノ

 ## Reporting a bug